fltk-rs/fltk-rs/README.md

         }
     }));
 ```
-Handled or ignored events should return true, unhandled events should return false.
+Handled or ignored events using the handle method should return true, unhandled events should return false.
 More examples are available in the examples directory.

 ### Theming
 FLTK offers 4 application themes (called schemes):